technofocus-pte/dynmc365cntctcntrpvt/Lab Guides/Lab 17 - Integrate knowledge management in Dynamics 365 with Copilot Studio bots.md

-# Integrate knowledge management in Dynamics 365 with Copilot Studio bots
+# Lab 17 - Integrate knowledge management in Dynamics 365 with Copilot Studio bots

 ## Exercise 1 - Use the Search Dynamics 365 knowledge article flow action